esl/MongooseIM/doc/user-guide/client-certificate.md

 A server must request the certificate from a client, so you'll need to enable `verify_peer` option and provide a path to CA chain that may be used for client's certificate check (`cafile` option).

-Please check [Listener modules](../../advanced-configuration/listen/#client-to-server-c2s-listenc2s) page for more information or simply follow the examples at the end of this section.
+Please check the [Listener modules](../../advanced-configuration/listen/#client-to-server-c2s-listenc2s) page for more information or simply follow the examples at the end of this section.

 ### Properly configure `http` listener

 SASL EXTERNAL authentication is also possible for WebSocketSecure and BOSH connections over HTTPS.
-Similarly as in `client-to-server` case, the server must request the certificate from the client.
+Similarly as in the `client-to-server` case, the server must request the certificate from the client.
-In this case it's enabled by adding the following options to `tls` option of `listen.http` :
+In this case it's enabled by adding the following options to the `tls` option of `listen.http` :

 * [`tls.verify_peer = true`](../../advanced-configuration/listen/#listenhttptlsverify_peer) - this is to tell Erlang's SSL to request the cert from the client
 * [`tls.cacertfile = "ca.pem"`](../../advanced-configuration/listen/#listenhttptlscacertfile) - this is to tell Erlang's SSL where  the CA cert file is in order to check if the cert is correctly signed